Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

-The core of Transformer models, the self-attention mechanism, enables the capture of long-range dependencies between any two elements in a sequence, making them particularly well-suited for analyzing the temporal evolution of physical parameters in solar active regions.
-Abduallah et al. (2023) \citep{abduallah2023operational} introduced SolarFlareNet, a Transformer-based model designed to predict specific flare levels ($ \geq$ M5.0 , $ \geq $ M-class , $ \geq$ C-class ) in solar active regions over a 24 to 72-hour period.
+Abduallah et al. (2023) introduced SolarFlareNet, a Transformer-based model designed to predict specific flare levels ($ \geq$ M5.0 , $ \geq $ M-class , $ \geq$ C-class ) in solar active regions over a 24 to 72-hour period \citep{abduallah2023operational}.
 Trained with flare event and SHARP magnetic field parameters from 2010 to 2022, this model outperformed existing prediction methods and has been implemented as a real-time solar flare forecasting tool.
-By developing multiple deep-learning architectures, Li et al. \cite{li2024prediction} systematically compared the performance of SHARP parameters (derived from the whole active region) with HED parameters (extracted from the high-photospheric-free-energy core) for $ \geq$ M-class flare forecasting.
+By developing multiple deep-learning architectures, Li et al. (2024) systematically compared the performance of SHARP parameters (derived from the whole active region) with HED parameters (extracted from the high-photospheric-free-energy core) for $ \geq $ M-class flare forecasting \cite{li2024prediction}.
 They demonstrated that HED parameters significantly outperform SHARP parameters in both categorical and probabilistic predictions, with the Transformer model achieving the best overall performance.
-In 2025, Li et al. \cite{li2025intelligent} further advanced this line of research by, for the first time, introducing a single-AR magnetogram input strategy and systematically exploiting ASO-S/FMG observations for deep-learning-based flare forecasting.
+In 2025, Li et al. (2025) further advanced this line of research by, for the first time, introducing a single-AR magnetogram input strategy and systematically exploiting ASO-S/FMG observations for deep-learning-based flare forecasting \cite{li2025intelligent}.
 Their work provides a comprehensive evaluation of CNN, CNN-BiLSTM, ViT, and MViT architectures, demonstrating that the proposed MViT model achieves best performance and shows strong potential for operational deployment.